Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Time scales in open system dynamics

 For times long enough, i.e.

-the nearby transitions are recognized by the environment, and the full secular approximation is legitimate, and then the master equation marked as type III in \cite{Alicki1989} works, which is the standard Davies-GKLS master equation.
+the nearby transitions are recognized by the environment, and the full secular approximation is legitimate, and then the master equation marked as type III in Ref.~\cite{Alicki1989} works, which is the standard Davies-GKSL master equation.

 Alas, there is a ``grey zone''.
-Namely, when the times are comparable to $1/\chi$, in which none of the equations works well.
+Namely, when the times are comparable to $1/\chi$, in which none of the equations (neither quasi-secular, nor fully-secular) works well.

-In \cite{Alicki1989} an evolution was proposed that would interpolate between the two extreme cases and work also in the grey zone.
-This equation was recently discovered independently, and developed in \cite{Rivas_2010,Rivas_2012,Rivas_2017,Rivas_2019} under the name of {\it refined weak coupling} (see also \cite{Mayenz-Lidar-coarse-graining}).
+One way to cover the grey zone is to use Bloch-Redfield equation \cite{redfield1957theory,bloch1957generalized}.
+Its time independent version is of comparable simplicity as Davies-GKLS equation, albeit less accurate than a more complicated time dependent version.
+Yet, as mentioned Redfield equation does not preserve positivity of the density matrix in general.
+In Ref.~\cite{Alicki1989} an completely positive evolution, aka ''the refined weak coupling limit'' \cite{Rivas_2017}, that in particular covers the grey zone was proposed.
+This methodology was further developed in Refs.~\cite{Rivas_2010,Rivas_2012,Rivas_2017,Rivas_2019,Mayenz-Lidar-coarse-graining}.
+However, the refined weak coupling approach is much more involved then Davies-GKSL equations (the complexity is comparable to time-dependent Bloch-Redfield equation).

+There were other attempts to have completely positive evolution, that covers the ''grey zone''.
+In Ref.~\cite{Mayenz-Lidar-coarse-graining}, the authors derive a CPTP master equation which might work in principle in any chosen, particular time scale.
+However, it depends on an additional phenomenological parameter, the coarse-graining time.
+In Ref.~\cite{Mayenz-Lidar-coarse-graining} the fixed coarse-graining time is optimized with respect to the entire evolution, however it is expected that time-dependent coarse-graining procedure can reproduce the exact evolution even better\footnote{This is not evident from ~\cite{Mayenz-Lidar-coarse-graining}, still short-times behavior of dash-dotted black line in Fig.~5 therein suggests such a possibility.}.

+Thus, if we are interested in the system evolution over a given time scale, we have to set the parameters suitably, i.e. we shall not be able to describe evolution through the whole time having fixed parameters of equation.
+The reason behind it is intuitive: since two extreme cases (quasi- and fully-secular dynamics) are Markovian with generators having completely different structures, there cannot be a Markovian generator that could produce a dynamics recovering the extreme generators as proper limiting cases.
+This might only happen if the generator is changed adiabatically, which requires much longer times scales than the inverse of any difference of Bohr frequencies in the system.

+Essentially, the whole art still consists in making physically motivated approximations, while {\it keeping complete positivity and trace preservation } (CPTP property) of the evolution, in hope for obtaining simple equations that nevertheless work pretty well (for all times scales).